English rose (epithet): Use in arts

 The term "English rose" is found in Merrie England (1902), a comic opera written by Basil Hood.
 He describes a garden where "women are the flowers" and in which "the sweetest blossom" or "fairest queen" is "the perfect English rose".
 The words are performed by a tenor in the role of Sir Walter Raleigh (1554–1618), in the presence of a May Queen, but regarding his secret love (purely within the opera), a member of the household of Elizabeth I.

-One song by the rock band the Jam taken from their album All Mod Cons (1978) is titled "English Rose".
+A song by the rock band the Jam taken from their album All Mod Cons (1978) is titled "English Rose".

 At the Funeral of Diana, Princess of Wales in 1997, Elton John performed a new version of his 1974 hit, "Candle in the Wind", which began with the adapted lyrics, "Goodbye England's rose...".

 "Last of the English Roses" is a 2008 song by singer/songwriter Pete Doherty from his album Grace/Wastelands.
-English Rose is the name of the 2019 debut album by singer/songwriter Connie Constance; its first song is also titled "English Rose".
+In Ed Sheeran's 2014 album x, English Rose is one of the songs included in Wembley edition bonus tracks.
+English Rose is the name of the 2019 debut album by singer/songwriter Connie Constance; its first song (a cover of a song by the Jam) is also titled "English Rose".